 - The state is divided into 4,938 3x3 mile blocks.
 Make sure that your checklists do not cross block boundaries.
-If your checklist is a traveling checklist, start a new checklist at the boundary. - A Principal Atlaser will be assigned to each block to help ensure that block coverage goals are met.
+If your checklist is a traveling checklist, start a new checklist at the boundary. - Principal Atlasers are assigned to some blocks to help ensure that block coverage goals are met.
 You do not have to sign up as a Principal Atlaser to participate.
+See the Atlas Map Tool for block maps and to sign up as a Principal Atlaser.